RealWorga/RealWorga/README.md

 <h1>Hey!</h1>
-I am independent software development specialist and a postgraduate candidate pursuing a Master of Science degree in Engineering.
+Independent software delevoper specialized in the field of AI with a Master of Science degree in Computer Science and Engineering.

 <h2>About me</h2>